brentlintner/linus/TRACKER.md

 ## Icebox

 ### Bugs

+* If parts still an issue...
+    * Parse metadata into dict, then make it so only special parts have NoMoreParts and only non-special parts have Part
+    * Turn down temperature
+    * Just use the damn thinking model sigh...

 * Bug with resuming session with no pre-prompty (resume after -n)?, we really need to go back to subjects, or fix the issue
 * If model stops mid file, even if continue, it won't write the file